 LA FRONTERA: Artists along the US-Mexican Border

-Over the last ten years I have traveled to most major and some smaller cities on both sides of the 2000 miles long U.S. – Mexico border and photographed about 200 painters, photographers, musicians, writers, dancers, architects and art promoters in order to shine a spotlight on the vibrant cultural activities and cross-border opportunities that exist despite the tremendous challenges in this bi-national region.
+Since 2008 I have visited most major and some smaller cities on both sides of the 2000 miles long U.S. – Mexico border and photographed about 200 painters, photographers, musicians, writers, dancers, architects and art promoters in order to shine a spotlight on the vibrant cultural activities and cross-border opportunities that exist despite the tremendous challenges in this bi-national region.

-The region has particular significance to me since I was born and grew up in Germany where a border divided my country in East and West until it came down in 1989.
+The region has particular significance to me since I grew up in Germany with a border dividing my country into East and West until it came down in 1989.
 Meanwhile the steel ‘wall’ between the US and Mexico is growing in length and height and does its part to create a physiological and physical barrier between the United States and Mexico.

 Lately I have been focusing on artists who work specifically with border and migration related issues and/or are migrants themselves, like Artistas Fronterizas, the three opera singing women who perform on both sides of the border to promote cross border culture (their story here), or photographer Tom Kiefer who collects and photographs migrant’s possessions taken from them in a detention center (his story here), or Haitian painter Nixon Tervine, whose journey through all of South America ended in Mexicali, Mexico, and who sells his art to motorists crossing the border north (his story here), or artist Alvaro Enciso who puts up crosses in the Sonoran Desert to remember migrants who did not survive the long journey north (his story here).

 Unfortunately the pandemic has brought my project to a halt but I am hoping to continue it soon!!